Kariboo-Corp/simulatox/README.md

     ❯ docker system prune
     ```

 This command will remove all unused resources.
-To also include unused images, use `docker system prune -a`.
+To also include unused images, use:

+     ```bash
+    ❯ docker system prune -a
+    ```

 ### Managing Orphaned Volumes